GlickYael/swapi-movies/README.md

-# Star Wars Movies App with React Query
+# Movies App

 ## Description
-This application fetches Star Wars movies from the SWAPI API using React Query and allows users to mark movies as favorites.
+This application fetches movies from the SWAPI API using React Query and allows users to mark movies as favorites.
 Favorites persist across sessions using `localStorage`.

 ## Features
 - Fetch data using React Query with caching and error handling.